LogtalkDotOrg/logtalk3/integration/NOTES.md

 commands.
 The integration scripts will need to be called, however, without omitting the `.sh` extension.

-The first run of the XSB (and possibly of the JIProlog) integration scripts must be made by a user with administrative rights.
-On POSIX systems, run them once as root or using `sudo`.
-In Windows systems, the first run of the XSB integration shortcuts must be made from an administrative account (right-click on the shortcut and select the "Run as administrator" option).
+The first run of the Ciao Prolog, XSB, or JIProlog integration scripts may require a user with administrative rights.
+On POSIX systems, run them **once** as root or using `sudo`.
+In Windows systems, the first run of the integration shortcuts must be made from an administrative account (right-click on the shortcut and select the "Run as administrator" option).

 The GNU Prolog integration script provides adequate performance for development.
 But for production environments, improved performance can be